Where it is

 Summer is the the best period for spending holidays or leisure time in Rivergaro: many one day-tourists find in the village a shelter from the hot weather: there is an equipped area along the river Trebbia and many events arranged by local associations.

-The Sanctuary of Madonna delle Grazie stands above Piazza Paolo, on the castle ruins, a point where you can see a unique view of the hills in the nearby area.
-From there, a path brings you to the small Madonna fountain.
+The Sanctuary of Madonna delle Grazie stands above Piazza Paolo, on the castle ruins and it’s a unique point of view on the hills.
+From there, a path leads to the small Madonna fountain.

-The parish Church of Saint Agata was built in the early years of the XIX century and Saint Rocco oratory was rebuilt on a pre-existing religious construction in 1613; they are both essential stops during a Rivergaro visit.
+The parish Church of Saint Agata was built in the early years of the XIX century and Saint Rocco oratory was rebuilt on a pre-existing religious construction in 1613; they are both worth a visit.

 On the table